Biden's National Security Team Lists Leading Threats, With China At The Top

 Those testifying on Capitol Hill this week include the director of the National Security Agency, Army Gen. Paul Nakasone, who is sure to be asked about the state of cybersecurity following two major breaches.

-In addition, a hack of the Microsoft Exchange email system penetrated thousands of U.S. organizations as well, though this has received much less attention that the SolarWinds breach.
+In addition, a hack of the Microsoft Exchange email system penetrated thousands of U.S. organizations as well, though it has received much less attention than the SolarWinds breach.
 Cyber experts say China is believed to be responsible.

 Another pressing question is the status of U.S. troops in Afghanistan.